 State School Trust Lands: Your Conservation License provides anglers, hunters, and trappers access to legally accessible State School Trust Lands for fishing and hunting.
-Other recreational activities such as hiking and bird watching still require the \$10 State Lands Recreational Use Permit.
-These activities cannot, by federal statute, be covered by the Conservation License.
-Additional information regarding the rules, regulations, and restrictions governing these activities is available from FWP or contact DNRC at 406-444-2074.
+Other recreational activities such as hiking and bird watching still require a conservation license.
+Additional information regarding the rules, regulations, and restrictions governing these activities is available or contact the DNRC at 406-444-2074.

-- On lands outside designated campgrounds there is a two-day camping limit. - Motorized travel is only allowed on public roads or on designated roads. - No open fires are allowed except in designated campground fire pits.
+- Overnight use must not exceed the following limits: two consecutive days on leased land, 16 consecutive days within designated campgrounds or on unleased land. - Motorized travel is only allowed on public roads or on designated roads. - No open fires are allowed except in designated campground fire pits.
 Contained mechanical heat sources are allowed.